Effective Date: March 16, 2020

 Individuals under the Age of 18

-As noted in the Terms, we do not knowingly collect, solicit or maintain Personal Information from anyone under the age of 18 or knowingly allow such persons to register for our Services.
+We do not knowingly collect, solicit or maintain Personal Information from anyone under the age of 18 or knowingly allow such persons to register for our Services.
 If you are under 18, please do not send any Personal Information about yourself (such as your name, address, telephone number, or email address) to us.
-No one under age 18 should provide any Personal Information to or on the Services.
+No one under age 18 should provide any Personal Information to us.
 In the event that we learn that we have collected Personal Information from a child under age 18 without verification of parental consent, we will use commercially reasonable efforts to delete that information from our database.
 Please contact us if you have any concerns.

 We collect several types of information from and about you.

 Information You Provide to Us.
-The information we collect on or through our Site may include:
+The information we collect from and about you may include:

-- Information that you provide by filling in forms on our Site.
-This includes information provided if you request a demo, by purchasing our products or Services, or by subscribing to our e-newsletters, blog, or other communications.
-We may also ask you for information when you report a problem with our Site.
+- Information that you provide by filling in forms on our Site or using the mobile app or remote management console.
+This includes information provided if you request a demo, by purchasing our products or Services, or in connection with our provision of the Services, or by subscribing to our e-newsletters, blog, or other communications.
+We may also ask you for information when you report a problem with our Site or the Services.

 - Records and copies of your correspondence (including email addresses), if you contact us.